-Many of us are still working from home, making this the perfect opportunity to spend some time on yourself.
+Many of us are still working from home, making this the perfect opportunity to spend some time on ourselves.
 There are no coworkers around you to judge you as you click-clack away (in privacy) with a freshly applied face mask.
 But while many of us would consider ourselves to be skincare aficionados, we often forget about the scalp.
 “It has natural sebum and product build-up that acts like a Venus flytrap,” says Ava Shamban M.D., a cosmetic dermatologist in Beverly Hills.
 It is the perfect breeding ground for dirt, debris, sludge and skin cells.
 Like the face, not cleansing or exfoliating the scalp can lead to a host of problems.
 And we know that a clean scalp leads to strong, healthy and shiny hair.

 One way to protect yourself from a host of scalp conditions is to incorporate acids into your scalp care routine.
 Since the same proteins that make up your skin, also make up your scalp, “using similar products used in the face [like acids] can benefit the scalp in the same way it benefits your skin,” says Michele Green, M.D., a board-certified dermatologist in New York.
 Of course, “it [also] depends on your hair type and the pH balance of your scalp,” she adds.